This post may be sponsored or contain affiliate links. All opinions remain our own.(Full disclosure)

-A keto diet is high-fat, low-carb, moderate protein used to manage neurological disorders.
+A keto diet is a high-fat, low-carb, moderate-protein diet used to manage neurological disorders.

 Originally it was used to treat epilepsy in the early 1920s but has since become noted for its many health benefits.

 Since carbs don’t enter into your body when you are on a low-carb or keto diet, the problem of constipation can be quite severe.